hteumeuleu/caniemail/_features/css-text-decoration-color.md

 notes: "`text-decoration-color` is not supported in Internet Explorer."
 notes_by_num: {
     "1": "Supported with prefix `-webkit-`.",
-    "2": "Not supported, but the proprietary `text-underline-color` property can be used instead."
+    "2": "Not supported, but the proprietary `text-underline-color` property can be used instead.", "3": "Partial.
+Not supported with non Gmail accounts."
 }
 links: {
     "Can I use: text-decoration-color": "https://caniuse.com/#feat=text-decoration-color",